ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Processing an Attestation Request {#sec-req-processing}

-This sub-section deals with the rules that should be considered when an Attester (the HSM) processes a request to generate an attestation request.
+This sub-section deals with the rules that should be considered when an Attester (the HSM) processes a request to generate Evidence.
 This section is non-normative and implementers MAY choose to not follow these recommendations.

 These recommendations apply to any attestation request schemes and are not restricted solely to the request interface proposed here.